quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 congestion controllers (e.g. {{?I-D.ietf-tsvwg-aqm-dualq-coupled}}) that mark
 more frequently than classic ECN {{?RFC3168}}.

 ## Batch Processing of Packets {#batch}

 To avoid sending multiple acknowledgements in rapid succession, an endpoint can process all packets in a batch before determining whether to send an ACK frame in response, as stated in {{Section 13.2.2 of QUIC-TRANSPORT}}.

+## Setting the Reordering Threshold value

+In order to ensure timely loss detection, it is optimal to send a Reordering Threshold value of 1 less than the packet threshold used by the data sender for loss detection.
+If the threshold is smaller, an ACK_FRAME is sent before the packet can be declared lost based on the packet threshold.
+If the value is larger, it causes unnecessary delays. ({{Section 18.2 of QUIC-RECOVERY}}) recommends a default packet threshold for loss detection of 3, equivalent to a Reordering Threshold of 2.

 # Computation of Probe Timeout Period